TazmeenAfroz/Reinforcement-Learning/README.md

 ## 📌 Note

 This repository is managed by a student for academic purposes.
-All rights belong to their respective authors and the course instructor.

 Feel free to fork, star, and contribute if you're taking the course or revising RL!